kaos-addict/kaos-helpers/README.md

 # kaos-helpers
-Few files and scripts for my Kaos Linux
+Few files and scripts for Kaos Linux